-ONS can concurrently support the IPv4 and IPv6 network interfaces.
+ONS is able to concurrently support the IPv4 and IPv6 network interfaces.

 IPv4 is version 4 of the Internet Protocol (IP).
 It was the first version of the Internet Protocol to be widely deployed, and forms the basis for most of the current Internet (as of 2004).